-Chinese Shadow Shows
+What Shadow Shows Were

-History of Shadow Puppets
+The History of Shadow Shows

 Shadow plays were performed in France when French missionaries returned from China in 1767 and put on performances in Paris and Marseilles.
 It is said that this is how the shadow theater was introduced to Europe.
 The shows were popular in France, and they were called Ombres Chinoises (French for "Chinese Shadows") at first.